Feet and Inches Calculator

 5 feet 2 ¾ inches – 3 feet 9 ½ inches = 1 foot 5 ¼ inches

-Measurements Based on Human Body in History
+Measurements Based on the Human Body Throughout History

 Finger